urbanopt/urbanopt.github.io/README.md

   - `gem sources -c`
   - `gem sources -a http://rubygems.org/`
 - Accept the reduced security of `http`
-- Create a `.gemrc` file from the command prompt by typing:
+- If it doesn't already exist, create a .gemrc file in your home directory by typing:

 ```terminal
 type nul > C:\Users\<user_name>\.gemrc